joaquinmarti/rwd/readme.md

 rwd.getBreakpoint() will return the content of data-name attribute of the active media query at the current window size.

+### Get all getbreakpoints

+    rwd.getBreakpoints();

+rwd.getBreakpoints(); will return an array with the media queries defined in the <link> tags.
+Each media query has "name" and "media" properties.

 ### Media Query callbacks

     rwd.register('mobile', {